 A collection of my photographs and thoughts on spring bring vignettes from my local botanical gardens.

-A How-to guide for avoiding garden problems in the future by planning in advance.
-Suggestions on making wise choices for your landscape design.
+A how-to guide for avoiding garden problems in the future by planning in advance.
+Suggestions have been included to assist you in making wise choices for your landscape design.

 Lovely and colorful blooms bring poetic imagery of frilly dresses and cotillions

-General facts about the beautiful hummingbird, its habits and preferences with a focus on the species and native flora that attract them in So.
-California.
+General facts about the beautiful hummingbird, its habits and preferences, with a focus on the species and native flora that attract them in Southern California.

 Fall and Spring and bring the Santa Ana winds which begin as a welcomed warm caress and build in intensity to destructive gales.
 Haiku verse describes that progression in few words